gnat/sublime-outline-notes-publisher/README.md

 🏗️ Comments to insert structural metadata.

 //title I will be added to <html> ▶️ <head> ▶️ <title>

+Regular HTML is passed through unchanged for maximum flexibility.
 ```

 ## Installation